cadethacker/openid-connect-spa-best-practices/README.md

 Lexicon is important, and one of the ways I see so many OpenID Connect/OAuth2 articles go sideways is they don't define the terms and so who exactly is the "client" gets squishy.
 So in an effort to remove "squish" here is what I believe:

 * Client -  The browser.
-I guess this could also be a Mobile Browser shell around the web app (PhoneGap/Cordova), but I'll let you figure that out.
+Period.

 * Resource Service - Your trusted backend.
 I'm making an assumption that your front end only (mostly) talks to your backend, and your backend in turn makes downstream requests on its behalf.

 * access_token - a token representing a user.
 It is intended to be used by a downstream (backend) service.
 It can be opaque or a jwt.
 I've seen both.
 You should treat it opaque, but if it is a jwt, make sure to check the expiration time.

 * id_token - by standard, it is a jwt.
+(Yeah!)

+* auth_code - a 1 time use token to retrieve the access_token and the id_token.

+* refresh_token - a long time use token that you store on the server to get a new access token on demand.
+I recommend you throw it in the trash when you get it back.
+Remember I build enterprise apps.
+Logging in daily is normal and to be honest, expected.

 ### Best Practices